infominer33/infominer33.github.io/README.md

 At this point I can afford to be interested in what people will pay me to write about.
 However, I have plenty of interesting personal projects, and I put a lot of effort into everything I work on.
 So while I'm open to opportunities, the number of clients I can work with is limited.

-Do **contact me** if you need content related to Blockchain—Decentralized—Self-Sovereign Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)
+Do **contact me** if you need content related to Blockchain, Decentralized, Self-Sovereign Identity. (*See [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) and [Hyperledger Indy—Decentralized Identity](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)*)

 My aim: Create content of the highest quality that relates complex subjects in a concise fashion—supplying essential details, with plenty of references for further study.

-## Crypto Research Assistant Contact
+## Research Consulting —Contact
 <img src="infominer.png" align="right" width="225" height="200">

 * <a href="mailto:infominer@protonmail.com">infominer@protonmail.com</a>